Little Nemo: Opera

 The Sarasota Opera commissioned composer Daron Hagen and librettist J. D. McClatchy to create an opera based on Little Nemo.
 Two casts of children alternated performances when it debuted in November 2012.
 The dreamlike nonlinear story told of Nemo, the Princess, and their comrades trying to prevent the Emperor of Sol and the Guardian of Dawn from bringing daylight to Slumberland.
 Special effects and shifting backgrounds were produced with projections onto a scaffolding of boxes.
-The work was first performed on November 10 and 11, 2012, by members of the Sarasota Opera, Sarasota Youth Opera, Sarasota Prep Chorus, The Sailor Circus and students from Booker High school.
+The work was first performed on November 10 and 11, by members of the Sarasota Opera, Sarasota Youth Opera, Sarasota Prep Chorus, The Sailor Circus and students from Booker High school.

-Other media
+Video games

 In 1990, Capcom produced a video game for the NES, titled Little Nemo: The Dream Master (known as Pajama Hero Nemo in Japan), a licensed game based on the 1989 film.
 The film would not see a US release until 1992, two years after the game's Japanese release, so the game is often thought to be a standalone adaptation of Little Nemo, not related to the film.
-An arcade game called simply Nemo was also released in 1990.In 2021, A new game, titled Little Nemo and the Nightmare Fiends based on the original comic strip was launched on kickstarter.
+An arcade game called simply Nemo was also released in 1990.
+In 2021, a new game, titled Little Nemo and the Nightmare Fiends based on the original comic strip was launched on Kickstarter.
 It is developed by Chris Totten of Pie For Breakfast Studios and Benjamin Cole of PXLPLZ.
+In 2022, a new game, titled Little Nemo and the Guardians of Slumberland based on the original comic strip was launched on Kickstarter.
+It is developed by Dave Mauro of DIE SOFT.

+Other media

 Throughout the years, various pieces of Little Nemo merchandise have been produced.
 In 1941, Rand, McNally & Co. published a Little Nemo children's storybook.
 Little Nemo in Slumberland in 3-D was released by Blackthorne Publishing in 1987; this reprinted Little Nemo issues with 3-D glasses.
 A set of 30 Little Nemo postcards was available through Stewart Tabori & Chang in 1996.
 In 1993, as promotion for the 1989 animated film, Hemdale produced a Collector's Set which includes a VHS movie, illustrated storybook, and cassette soundtrack.
 In 2001, Dark Horse Comics released a Little Nemo statue and tin lunchbox.